billster45/ScienceCritAI/README.md

 ---

 ### [Long-Term Resistance Training Induces Structural Muscle Changes: A Comparative Study](https://billster45.github.io/ScienceCritAI/Long_term_resistance_training_summary_20241026_200441.html)
 **Why read this:** This paper is worth reading as it provides compelling evidence of the structural adaptations in muscle fibers resulting from long-term resistance training.
-Key findings highlight significant increases in muscle size, fiber number, and myofibril density, which collectively enhance muscle strength and performance, making it a valuable resource for understanding the physiological impacts of resistance training.
+Key findings highlight significant increases in muscle size, fiber number, and myofibril density, which are crucial for enhancing muscle strength and performance, thereby contributing valuable insights into the physiological benefits of resistance training.

 **Date:** 2024-10-26